-Because this project is a Limited Assistance Representation (LAR) project, the attorney must have completed a do-it-yourself LAR training consisting of written materials and an audio CD.
-The training materials are available online at http://www.screencast.com/users/VLP/folders/LAR%20Training.
-LAR certification is also available through LAR seminars at MA Continuing Legal Education.
-See http://www.mcle.org/ for more information.
+Because this project is a Limited Assistance Representation (LAR) project, the attorney should have completed a do-it-yourself LAR training consisting of written materials and a video or live training.
+Video trainings are are available online here.
+Live LAR certification trainings are also available periodically through the Boston Bar Association.
+See http://www.bostonbar.org/edu/cle for more information.

 The Volunteer Lawyers Project provides primary malpractice insurance for all pro bono work done under this project.

 Suffolk County Probate & Family Court (Directions)

 Tuesdays from 9 a.m. to 1 p.m. on the 3rd Floor of the Brooke Courthouse in the hallway outside the Register's office.

 Thursdays from 10 a.m. to 1 p.m. on the 2nd Floor of the courthouse in East Cambridge.

 Wednesdays from 9 a.m. to 1 p.m. in the Register's office of the courthouse in Canton.